facebookresearch/AnimatedDrawings/examples/config/README.md

 When visualizing the BVH's motion, the skeleton will have it's worldspace y offset adjusted so this joint is within the y=0 plane at `start_frame_idx`.

 - <b>forward_perp_joint_vectors</b> <em>(list[List[str, str]])</em>:
-During retargeting, it is necessary to compute the 'foward' vector for the skeleton at each frame.
+During retargeting, it is necessary to compute the 'forward' vector for the skeleton at each frame.
 To compute this, we define a series of joint name pairs.
 Each joint name specifies a joint within the BVH skeleton.
 For each pair, we compute the normalized vector from the first joint to the second joint.